spipm/crackcoin/README.md

 - Base58 encoding like bitcoin
 - Having the whole thing work (wallet, crypto, validation, networking, mining, etc)

+## Project's purpose

+The purpose of this project is to have people learn about the basic workings of a cryptocurrency.
+I've tried to create a simple-as-possible framework to play with.
+The current code allows nodes to exchange coins on a local network.

+In its current state the application does not handle consensus forks.
+Also, you can perform some double-spending attacks and easily out-mine other nodes.
+No smart transaction confirmation graphing is implemented to outwit blockchain implementations.
+However, this is the whole point.
+These methods are not implemented, but because the code is so simple you can easily try out ideas to see how and if they work.
+Thus, I hope that the project can be an addition to both complete beginners in the field of cryptocurrencies as well as researchers or advanced coders that want to test new ideas.

 ## Blockchain-free cryptocurrencies

 Most cryptocurrencies use a blockchain to validate transactions among other things.
 After years of running these networks it's beginning to look like blockchain-based currencies naturally evolve into a centralised network, because it's in the best interest of the participants to combine computing power to calculate solutions for blocks.